GluuFederation/docs-clustermgr-prod/beta/source/installation/index.md

 ### Create Credentials

-When Cluster Manager is run for the first time, it will prompt creation of an administrator user name and password.
+When Cluster Manager is run for the first time, it will prompt for creation of an admin user name and password.
 This creates an authentication config file at `$HOME/.clustermgr/auth.ini`.
-The default authentication method can be disabled by removing the file.

 ### Install oxd (optional)

 We recommend using the [oxd client software](../authentication/index.md) to leverage your Gluu Server(s) for authentication to Cluster Manager.
-After oxd has been installed and configured, default authentication can be disabled.
+After oxd has been installed and configured, default authentication can be disabled by removing the config file [specified above](#create-credentials).

 ### Create new user
-It is recommended to create an additional "cluster" user, other than the one used to install and configure cluster manager.
+We recommend creating an additional "cluster" user, other than the one used to install and configure cluster manager.

 This is a basic security precaution, due to the fact that the user ssh'ing into this server has unfettered access to every server connected to cluster manager.
 By using a separate user, which will still be able to connect to localhost:5000, an administrator can give an operator limited access to a server, while still being able to take full control of Cluster Manager.